Onion ring snack can be a healthy stack when not fried, but baked. Because onions are one of the healthiest allium foods out there.

 I consider breakfast the creative meal of the day where you make it interesting.
 For a typical Vata (that’s me!), every morning it’s a brand new day to choose a mix of healthy sweet (e.g. cereal or smoothies) and salty (e.g. eggs and potato) desires.

-A sticky sweet bun would be too cloying for me because I’ve trained myself to not like super sweet items as they make my skin crawl.
-Thank goodness something works for a sweet tooth!
-You’ll find what works for you (and if you want some inspiring, healthy grocery shopping tweaks and ideas, I can help you with that).
+A sticky sweet bun would be too cloying for me now because I’ve trained myself to not like super sweet items as they make my skin crawl.
+And that evolved into my blindsiding adult eczema.

 And then for lunch, I consider the energy and productive meal that keeps you going…